 Emma Watson (Durham University) on Hidden Monuments.
-Date/Venue to be arranged.
+RESCHEDULED from 28 May.

 Emma Watson is a Research Postgraduate in the Department of Archaeology at Durham University: her research topic is the neglect of Northern England’s Neolithic and Early Bronze Age structures in the archaeological literature of Britain.

-Chris Caple (Emeritus Reader in Archaeological Consevation, Durham University) on the Yarm Helmet.
+Dr Chris Caple (Emeritus Reader in Archaeological Conservation, Durham University) on the Yarm Helmet.